Former officer’s trial in George Floyd’s death gets underway

 A jury of 14 people will hear the case — eight who are white and six who are Black or multiracial, according to the court.
 Two of the 14 will be alternates.
 The judge has not said which ones will be alternates and which ones will deliberate the case.

-Legal experts said they expected prosecutors to play the video to the jury early on.
+Legal experts fully expected prosecutors to play the video to the jury early on.

 “If you’re a prosecutor you want to start off strong.
 You want to frame the argument -- and nothing frames the argument in this case as much as that video,” said Jeffrey Cramer, a former federal prosecutor and managing director of Berkeley Research Group in Chicago.